thegamesseason4/thegamesseason4.github.io/docs/index.md

 # Welcome to The Games Season 4

-This is just the beginning... stay tuned more updates
+This is just the beginning... stay tuned for more updates